- Docs Home

 Check replication progress

 You can check the status of the TiFlash replicas of a specific table using the following statement.
-The table is specified using the WHERE
+The table is specified using the WHERE clause.
+If you remove the WHERE clause, you will check the replica status of all tables.

 SELECT * FROM information_schema.tiflash_replica WHERE TABLE_SCHEMA = '<db_name>' and TABLE_NAME = '<table_name>';